Commercial Visitor Services

 Commercial Visitor Services are authorized through concession contracts or commercial use authorizations (CUAs).

 NOTE: If you are an individual who is planning a special event or activity in the park that does not result in a monetary gain, you are exempt from the commercial use authorization process.
 However, special events and activities require that you apply for and be granted a special use permit.
+See our permits and reservations page to download an application to apply for a special use permit.

 Commercial use authorizations (CUAs) are one method of authorizing commercial visitor services.